AddChew/CS50X/README.md

 #### static folder
 - appscripts folder
-> - Contains the JavaScript libraries and scripts used in Top2VecApp
+> Contains the JavaScript libraries and scripts used in Top2VecApp

 - images folder
->
+> Contains Top2VecApp desktop application icon

-> - styles folder
+- styles folder
+> Contains the stylesheets used for styling Top2VecApp

 #### templates folder
-> Contains
+> Contains the HTML templates used in Top2VecApp
-> -

 #### app.py
+> Contains the backend logic of Top2VecApp

 #### config.py
+> Contains the configurations used for Top2VecApp